sayantan1413/Ecommerce-FastApi/Readme.md

 2. Open [http://localhost:8000/docs](http://localhost:8000/docs) in your browser to access the Swagger documentation.

-3. Explore and test the API using the interactive Swagger UI.
+3. Explore and test the API using the interactive Swagger UI or in the base URL [http://localhost:8000/](http://localhost:8000/) .

 ## API Endpoints